katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ### Manual configuration

-If you wish to manually take screenshots of the application under test during runtime, you can use the following built-in keywords for Web UI and Mobile respectively:
+If you wish to manually set the conditions for capturing screenshots during tests, you can use the following built-in keywords for Web UI and Mobile testing:

 * [[WebUI] Take Screenshot](https://docs.katalon.com/katalon-studio/docs/webui-take-screenshot.html)
 * [[WebUI] Take Screenshot As Checkpoint](https://docs.katalon.com/katalon-studio/docs/webui-take-screenshot-as-checkpoint.html) (Available from 7.7)